 Look at the supports and spacing between them.
 If you carry a load that presses against the sides, be sure they are adequately strong.

 Examine how the sides attach to the tailgate (if present).
 Be sure that a load against on of the sides will not impact the ability to open or close the tailgate.

 Concluding Thoughts …

 Appropriate trailer strength, especially for a utility trailer is very important.
 There are many things to look for as clues in all areas that indicate “cheapness” in the design.
 Primary methods of evaluation include judgment with respect to the specified load rating, and evaluation of trailer parts with an eye to expected use.

 Looking for shortcuts in trailer frame design (and other places), then using a good “gut feel” is a valid and valuable method of evaluation.
 It should have strength sufficient for it’s need.
 It does not have to be heavy duty if it’s a light trailer.
 A strong trailer that meets your needs, certainly increases the pleasure of ownership.

 Do you need trailer plans designed for strength?
 Check out the plans at MechanicalElements.com for both light duty and heavy duty trailers.

-Build a Great Trailer with Engineered Plans that incorporate these design principles.
+Build a Great Trailer with Engineered Blueprints that have the design principles.